Union Budget 2024-25 Live Updates, Highlights & Announcements

 Enroll now for UPSC Online Coaching

-• Voting on Demand for Grants: Every member of Lok Sabha has to vote on each demand for grants.
+• Voting on Demand for Grants: Every member of the Lok Sabha has to vote on each demand for grants.
 Voting is allowed on only demand for grants, and no voting is allowed on the expenditure charged on the consolidated fund of India.

-• Passing an Appropriation Bill: Since no money can be withdrawn from the Consolidated Fund of India without an appropriation made by law, a bill in this regard is introduced to provide for the appropriation out of the Consolidated Fund of India.
+• Passing an Appropriation Bill: Since no money can be withdrawn from the Consolidated Fund of India without an appropriation made by law, a bill in this regard is introduced to provide for the appropriation of the Consolidated Fund of India.

 • Passing of Finance Bill: Finally, a Finance Bill is introduced in the house to give effect to the financial proposals of the Government of India for the following year.